Pest control hub

 Rhus trees commonly populate areas of coastal indigenous vegetation, urban gardens and wasteland.
 Tolerates a wide range of soil types.
 Can be invasive in disturbed sites, forests, open woodlands, urban bushland, roadsides, gardens and waste areas in temperate and sub-tropical regions.

 Known to be scattered throughout Northland, particularly in urban gardens.
 Appears to be naturalising in parts of Northland currently.
-In the Bay of Islands, it is now growing on roadsides between Haruru Falls and Opua, where there are currently in excess of 50 juvenile and adult trees (approximately 15 adults and 35 juveniles).
-There are adults and seedlings in gardens in Russell and it is also starting to occur on roadsides there.
-It is also present in gardens from Riverside to Onerahi in Whangarei and seedlings are appearing in other gardens and on roadsides.
+In the Bay of Islands, it is now growing on roadsides between Haruru Falls and Opua.
+There are adult trees and seedlings in gardens in Russell and it is also starting to occur on roadsides there.
+It is also present in gardens from Riverside to Onerahi in Whangarei and seedlings are appearing in other suburban gardens and along roadsides.

 Why is it a problem?